aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/extract-selected-content-between-nodes/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-extractContent.java" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
-This method is used in multiple of the scenarios below and simply creates a new document and imports the extracted content into it.
+This method is used in numerous of the scenarios below and simply creates a new document and imports the extracted content into it.
 The method given below takes a list of nodes and inserts them into a new document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-generateDocument.java" >}}